 History of this example: This “four corners” LITS was written by Thomas Snyder for Grandmaster Puzzles.
 Besides featuring one simple region for each tetromino type in the corners, it highlights both the connectivity requirement and the no repetition requirement of LITS puzzles.

 Sources for LITS Puzzles: Follow this link for classic LITS puzzles on this website and this link for variations on LITS puzzles.
 If you are new to this puzzle type, here are our easiest LITS Puzzles to get started on.
-More LITS puzzles can be found in LOTS O’ LITS by Grant Fikes and Prasanna Seshadri and in The Art of Puzzles 2, and in our beginner-friendly collection Intro to GMPuzzles by Serkan Yürekli.
+More LITS puzzles can be found in LOTS O’ LITS by Grant Fikes and Prasanna Seshadri, in The Art of Puzzles 2, and in our beginner-friendly collection Intro to GMPuzzles by Serkan Yürekli.